israelramosm/dotnet-services/README.md

 ## Run the App

+Install C# extensions

 Press Ctrl+F5 to run the app.
-In a browser, go to following URL: https://localhost:5001/WeatherForecast.
+In a browser, go to following URL: <https://localhost:5001/WeatherForecast.>

 ## Dot NET Core CLI